paul-wolf/logtrace/readme.md

 [![Build Status](https://travis-ci.org/paul-wolf/logtrace.svg?branch=master)](https://travis-ci.org/paul-wolf/logtrace)

 Aggregate messages to produce a log entry representing a single event or procedure.
+The purpose of this module is to easily asssociate log messages together that belong together.

 ```
 import logging